dovecot/documentation/source/configuration_manual/authentication/dict.rst

 Key-value databases can be used as auth backends.
 They probably should be used only for caching in front of e.g. SQL auth backends.
 Iteration is supported if the underlying dict provider supports iteration.
-See `Dictionary
-<https://wiki.dovecot.org/Dictionary>`_ for list of supported databases.
+See :ref:`Dictionary <dict>` for a list of supported databases.

 Auth configuration
 ==================